edoardomazzon/tracking-purchase-for-shopify-basic/README.md

 For tracking purchases on Shopify, we will not use the usual GTM script because unfortunately everything happens on separate files from those of the theme.

-However, remember that GTM must be installed in any case in the global theme file by going to `Sales Channels->Online Store->Themes->...->Edit Code->Layout->theme.liquid` and inserting the two classics script inside the `<head>` tag and right after the `<body>` tag.
+However, remember that GTM must be installed in any case in the global theme file by going to `Sales Channels -> Online Store -> Themes -> ... -> Edit Code -> Layout -> theme.liquid` and inserting the two classics script inside the `<head>` tag and right after the `<body>` tag.

-Once GTM is installed in the theme, to enter the purchase tracking we will have to go to `Settings->Checkout->Order Status Page->Additional Scripts`.
+Once GTM is installed in the theme, to enter the purchase tracking we will have to go to `Settings -> Checkout -> Order Status Page -> Additional Scripts`.
 Here we will insert, based on where we want to send the data, one of the following scripts: